omrip500/EscapeRacerUpgraded/README.md

 6. **Lives System**: The player starts the game with three lives (three hearts).
 Each collision with a rock reduces the lives by one.
 When lives reach zero, it's game over.
 7. **Collision Effects**: On each collision with a rock, the device vibrates, a crash sound plays, and a toast message "Oops" appears on the screen.
 8. **Game Over**: After a game over, you can start a new game.
 9. **High Scores**: You can go to the high scores screen to see your top ten scores.
+When a high score is selected, the map focuses on the location where that score was set, providing an interactive way to review top performances.

 ## Development